-Filter Strings

-Current This lists any existing entries.
-If you have not entered any

-Entries values, this list will be empty.

-Add Filter To add an entry to the list, enter it here, and click the "Add"

-String button.

-An entry may be a Domain name (e.g. www.trash.com) or

-simply a string. (e.g. ads/)

-Any URL which contains ANY entry ANYWHERE in the

-URL will be blocked.

-Buttons Delete/Delete All Use these buttons to delete the selected entry or all entries, as required.
+Filter Strings Filter Strings This lists any existing entries.
+If you have not entered any values, this list will be empty.
+Delete Use this to delete the selected entry or entries, as required.
+Multiple entries can be selected by holding down the CTRL key while selecting.
+(On the Macintosh, hold the SHIFT key while selecting.)
+Delete All Use this button to delete all entries, if required.
+Add Filter Filter String To add an entry to the list, enter it here, and click the "Add" button.
+An entry may be a Domain name (e.g. www.trash.com) or simply a string (e.g. ads/) Any URL which contains ANY entry ANYWHERE in the URL will be blocked.
+Add Button Use this to add the entry in the "Filter String" above to the list.
+Bottons Delete/Delete All Use these buttons to delete the selected entry or all entries, as required.
 Multiple entries can be selected by holding down the CTRL key while selecting.(On the Macintosh, hold the SHIFT key while selecting.)
 Add Use this to add the current Filter String to the site list.